bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 }
 ```

-We need a log directory path to log, It can be get via the application meta information object which passed in constructor.
+We need a log directory path to log.
+In this example, we have injected an object (`AbstractAppMeta`) which contains some configuration.
 Dependency is provided via `get` method.

-To bind the [logger interface](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) to the factory class,
-Add the following code to the `configure` method in `src/Modules/AppModule.php`.
+To bind the [logger interface](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-3-logger-interface.md) to the factory class, add the following code to the `configure` method in `src/Modules/AppModule.php`.

 ```php
 <?php